Othoz/paragraph/README.rst

 Overview
 ========

-othoz-paragraph is a pure Python micro-framework supporting seamless lazy and parallel evaluation and parallelism of computation graphs.
+othoz-paragraph is a pure Python micro-framework supporting seamless lazy and parallel evaluation of computation graphs.

-In essence, this package allows to write *functional* code in Python, whose actual execution is deferred, lazy and parallel, by relating *variables* whose values may not be known before execution time.
-Such constructs come in handy under the following cumulative conditions:
+In essence, the package allows to write *functional* code directly in Python: statements merely specify relationships among *variables* through *operations*.

-    - the code expresses stable yet complex, computation or IO intensive dependencies among a number of variables,
-    - common use cases require the evaluation of arbitrary subsets of these variables, the content of this subset being versatile and a priori unknown.

-Under these conditions, the joint benefits of lazy and parallel evaluation balance the additional programming effort, since intermediate variables necessary to compute the requested results are automatically discovered and evaluated.
-Any computation branch that does not contribute to determining the value of the requested variable is not executed.
+Evaluation of any variable given the values of other variables is then de facto:

+  - **lazy**: only operations participating in the determination of the requested value are executed,
+  - **parallel**: operations are executed by a thread pool of arbitrary size.

 In addition, relationships among variables can be traversed in both directions, allowing a form of backpropagation of information through the computation network that would be otherwise cumbersome to implement in an imperative manner.

 A glossary is provided below, which should clarify most concepts implemented in this module.
 Note that the usage of some terms may slightly differ from